 COMD 523 // Media and Everyday Life

 • Ph.D. in Communication, The Ohio State University, 2018

 • M.A. in Communication, The Ohio State University, 2016

 • B.A. in Political Science and International Relations, Boğaziçi University 2012

 Ayşenur Dal joined the Department of Communication and Design in 2018.
 She received her PhD in Communication from The Ohio State University in 2018.
 Her research centers upon the social-psychological determinants of online political activities.
 In her work, she adapts a quantitative approach using survey methodology and social network analysis.

-Dr. Dal’s work thus far has appeared in Human Communication Research, Oxford Handbook of New Social Movements, International Journal of Communication, and Social Science Quarterly.
-She also has reports featured at the Center for Global Communication Studies at Annenberg School for Communication.
+Dr. Dal’s work thus far has appeared in New Media & Society, Social Media+Society, Political Behavior, Communication Research, Human Communication Research, Oxford Handbook of New Social Movements, International Journal of Communication, and Social Science Quarterly.

 Publications in Peer-Reviewed Journals

 - Dal, A., Nisbet, E. C., & Kamenchuk, O. (Forthcoming).
 Signaling Silence: Affective and Cognitive Responses to Risks of Online Activism about Corruption in an Authoritarian Context.
 New Media & Society.

 - Dal, A. & Nisbet, E. C. (Forthcoming).
 Walking through Firewalls: Circumventing Censorship of Social Media and Online Content in a Networked Authoritarian Context.
 Social Media+Society.